yzjedu/cs151-pa4-Ms-Gigi/algorithm.md

 Parameters: file_name (str)
 Return: headlines (list of strings)
 Algorithm:
-   1. Set table as an empty string
+   1. Initialize table as an empty string
    2. Open the file specified by file_name for reading.
    3. Read each line of the file and strip any trailing whitespace.
    4. Append each line to a list called headlines.